-Peter J. McGovern becomes the Little League's first full time president and the league's office is moved to Williamsport, PA.
-Carl Stotz, who started of the youth baseball program in 1938, will have strong differences in opinion on how to run the organization, causing the Board to remove him from his position as commissioner a few years later.
+The Little League office is moved to Williamsport, PA, with Peter J. McGovern becoming the circuit's first full time president.
+In November, 1955, Carl Stotz, who started the youth baseball program 28 years earlier, will have strong differences with the increasing commercialization of the organization, causing the L.L.B.
+Inc. Board to remove him from his position as commissioner.

 The Cubs trade veteran third baseman Ron Cey for the A's infielder Luis Quinones.
 The

-'Penguin' will be released after playing 45 games for Oakland, and the 39-year old retires with a lifetime batting .261 after 17 years in the major leagues.
+'Penguin' will be released after playing 45 games for Oakland, and the 39 year-old retires with a .261 lifetime batting average after spending 17 years in the major leagues.

 Jason Varitek reaches a preliminary agreement with the Red Sox for a reported guaranteed $5 million, one year contract which includes options for the 2010 season.
 The team's catcher and captain, a 12-year veteran, accepts much less than he would have made had he taken the team’s arbitration offer made in December.